CubeBeveled/6b6t-wiki/docs/Players/advik555.md

 * [Advik555wastaken](https://namemc.com/profile/Advik555wastaken.1) (current premium account)
 * [Advik555](https://namemc.com/Advik555) (old premium account) (no access)
 * youknowmyalt (an old main)
-* many more accounts (in the pastebin below, some with .'s in them)

 * this user has an extensive account list that can be viewed [here](https://pastebin.com/2MAHm4yA)

 ## Accomplishments